eneam/mboxviewer/ReadMe.markdown

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancement requests;
  - Recreated hyperlinks in plain text mails.;
- - Prevented merging multiple blanks into single blank in plain text mails.;
+ - Prevented merging multiple blanks into single blank in plain text mails to preserve text layout.;
  - Added menu options while in "User Selected Mails" to make GUI more user friendly.;
  - Added additional code to prevent line truncation and/or small font when printing to PDF.;
+ - Enhanced handling of mails with multiple plain text blocks and differnt character sets such as mails from Apple Mail.;
  - Updated User Manual to describe new and updated features.;

 v 1.0.3.33